-Students' awareness of the Irish language is developed and consolidated through the Leaving Certificate Irish specification while they also expand their competencies and skills as effective language users.
-Students are empowered to consolidate/strengthen their language and literacy skills, which will support them in making considered language choices in Irish and in other subjects across the curriculum.
-Students are empowered to assume ownership of their own language learning, something which will stand to them in life.
+Students' awareness of the Irish language is developed and deepened through the Leaving Certificate Irish specification while they also expand their competencies and skills as effective language users.
+Students are empowered to consolidate/strengthen their language and literacy skills, which will support them in making considered language choices in the language and empower them to assume ownership of their own language learning, something which will stand to them in life.